 - Don’t expose it to static: This is also a computer 101 thing; while modern devices including hard drives seem so much sturdier than their older counterparts (and are in many ways), it’s always best to be safe rather than sorry.

-The number one benefit of buying an external hard drive for Mac is that you will have a backup of your files that’s trusted and in your care, a backup you always have access to without having to depend on a cloud, a backup you can access when offline.
+The number one benefit of buying an external hard drive for Mac is that you will have a backup of your files that are trusted and in your care, a backup you always have access to without having to depend on a cloud, a backup you can access when offline.
 These alone are colossal benefits to buying an external hard drive for your Mac, but there are other considerations.

 For professional video editors as well as hobbyists, who will probably have more HD vids on their Mac than anyone else, it’s crucial to have an external hard drive so you can back up your work without compromising the space on your Mac’s internal hard drive.
 The same goes for anyone who works with a lot of large files and needs to keep a backup that’s trusted and not in the cloud.